|Friends and Alumni|

 Teaching AssistantsErik Martin

 The following reading is recommended.
-Many of these articles are available for download from the Marriott Library.
+Many of these articles are available for download from the Marriot Library.
 This reading and more will be available in our field library for students to check out.
+Also check out O'Connell's, Utah Prehistory course reading.

 Kelly, R.L.
 (1997).
 Late Holocene Great Basin Prehistory.
 Journal of World Prehistory 11: 1-50.